 - OIDC Provider - The platform from BankID that provides an OpenID Connect / OAuth2 interface in front of a range of Identity Providers (IDPs) and Value-Added Services.

 - IDP Service - A designated IDP among all IDP options supported by the OIDC Provider.

 - VAS Module - A module in the OIDC Provider that is responsible for Consent Handling for the VAS in question.

 - VAS Service - A Value-added service that returns data on the end-user beyond what is returned directly in the ID Token by the OIDC Provider itself.
 The service performs consent handling before actual data is retrieved subsequently.

 The flow consists of the following steps, some of which are optional.
-Note that this example corresponds to an OAuth2 Hybrid flow.
-For other OAuth flows the message sequence will differ but are conseptually similar.
+Note that this example corresponds to an OAuth2 authorization code flow.
+The other oauth flows (implicit and hybrid) are not supported.

 - The end-user selects a user action at the OID Client that involves identification .

 - The OIDC Provider sends an authentication request on to the Identity Provider (IDP) in question.
-The default IDP user experince without any customization is used in this case.
+The default IDP user experience without any customization is used in this case.

 - The IDP replies back to the OIDC Provider after sucessful authentication of the end-user